bmyerz/minized-examples/README.md

 3. __Get the PS to talk to PL with your own IP__

 At this point, you have worked with an application where the PS talks to the PL, which included an existing AXI peripheral (BRAM).
 A good next step is to create an application where the software talks to some custom HDL.
 I adapted this tutorial http://www.fpgadeveloper.com/2014/08/creating-a-custom-ip-block-in-vivado.html.
+Find the modifications at https://github.com/bmyerz/minized-examples/tree/master/customip.